 6. Buy Great Basics

-The pieces you wear all the time, the staples of your wardrobe should be good quality.
-If you’re a pant girl, and wear them most days, then spend your money there and buy great quality trousers and have them altered to fit you perfectly.
+The pieces you wear all the time, the staples of your wardrobe should be of good quality.
+If you’re a pant girl and wear them most days, then spend your money there and buy great quality trousers and have them altered to fit you perfectly.